Treenannnan/llm_rag_cpp/README.md

 # Project for Learning LLMs and RAG in C++

 setup
-- create chunks txt file to /rag/docs/
+- create chunks txt file in /rag/docs/